mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 1. Paint blocks of color directly with block brushes.
 2. Fill with Flood fill Tool.
-3. Use one of the GMIC colorize comics filters.
+3. Use one of the G'MIC colorize comics filters.

 Blocking with brush
 """""""""""""""""""